mj-adendorff/mj-jobjack-ta/README.md

 ## To Run the Entire Project as a Container

 You can either pull the image from Dockerhub (easiest), or build the image and run it locally.
+After running the image, give it a few seconds to build and run the api and client.
+You can then visit the application (on the same device) at "http://localhost:4200/"

 #### From Dockerhub
 ```bash